You may be doubtful that reversing cognitive decline and dementia is even possible.

 One study found that zinc supplementation protected against cognitive decline by restoring zinc levels and reducing copper levels (72).

-I also recommend reading my previous post about zinc and copper if you’re interested in discovering more steps you can take to increase zinc and lower copper levels.
+Check out my previous post about zinc and copper if you’re interested in discovering more steps you can take to increase zinc and lower copper levels.

 18. Optimize Your Mitochondria